Only 3 of these were ever made — 2 remain. Once they're gone, they're gone - this design will not be repeated.

 The colors are entirely drawn from the forest: deep black comes from kanalum leaves boiled for days, red from the roots of the loko tree, and the natural cream-white is simply undyed abaca - never chemically treated.
 Preparing the loom is a community effort, but designing the resist-dye pattern is entrusted to a single master weaver alone, a process that can take months for a single length of cloth.

-This bag is built around a genuine hand-loomed piece of that tabih cloth - only three exist, and once they're gone, this design won't be repeated.
+This bag is built around a genuine hand-loomed piece of that tabih cloth - only three were ever made, two remain, and once they're gone, this design won't be repeated.
 Each panel carries the individual variation, tension, and character of hand weaving, so no two bags are identical; that's not a flaw, it's the proof of the hands that made it.

 Construction & specs: